How to Grow Aloe Vera Indoors

 Propagating Aloe Vera

 Due to needing to slightly dig up the plant during this process, this is a great time to repot the mother plant.
-Even if you’re using the same container, giving it a fresh does of soil is a good idea.
-This replenishes nutrients in the soil, and also helps avoid drainage issues as old soil will become more compact over time.
+Even if you’re using the same container, giving it a fresh dose of soil is a good idea.
+This replenishes nutrients in the soil and also helps avoid drainage issues as old soil will become more compact over time.

 How To Grow Aloe Vera Indoors